ml-starter-packs/mlflow-experiment/README.md

 ## Running New Experiments

-Edit `./nlp-demo/main.py` and re-run the experiment service (if you commit your code, it should be visible in MLFlow)
+Edit `./nlp-demo/main.py` and re-run the experiment service (if you commit your code, it should be visible in MLFlow) using `docker-compose run nlp`:

     ```bash
-    docker-compose run nlp
+    make run
     ```